-For multicast filtering, JetNet 4508 / 4508f use IGMP Snooping technology.
+For multicast filtering, the Switch uses IGMP Snooping technology.
 IGMP (Internet Group Management Protocol) is an Internet Protocol that provides a way for internet device to report its multicast group membership to adjacent routers.
 Multicasting allows one computer on the internet to send data to a multitude of other computers that have identified themselves as being interested in receiving the originating computers data.